BilalMaz/Cloud-Engineer-with-AWS-AI-Course-Outline/README.md

 ## 📦 How to Use This Repository

 This outline is designed for instructors, students, and cloud enthusiasts.
-You can:
-- Clone this repo and customize the schedule
-- Add labs, quizzes, and certification prep materials
-- Use it as a base for bootcamps or online courses

 ---

-## 📜 License

-This course outline is open for educational use.
-Attribution appreciated if reused or modified.